Study Programme

 What routes are available and what do they involve?

-The Employability Skills route
+The Employability Skills Route

 • • Supports you to get ready for the workplace, further learning, or an Apprenticeship by developing your employment skills along with maths and English.